Featured Designer: Veronique Diligent of Wattlebird Designs April 23 2019 8 Comments

 I will teach two classes at the Quiltmania salon “ Pour l’Amour du Fil” in Nantes, France in April.
 But the BIG thing for me is going to Houston in October...my first trip to the States.
 I am looking forward to Quilt Market and Festival although a bit scary as I have heard it is huge.

 And, we are looking forward to having Veronique come and teach her clamshell quilt on October 29th, 2019 in Stuart, Florida so SAVE THE DATE!
-Details and registration will be posted shortly.
+Details and registration can be found HERE.